- Who to contact

 Keeping the school informed

 The school MUST be informed immediately of any student with health problems.
 Immunisations are carried out in school, arranged by Wiltshire PCT.
-Minor first aid problems are looked after by the Student Services, but in the case of a serious illness or an accident, a parent will be contacted at once.
+Minor first aid problems are looked after by a First Aider, but in the case of a serious illness or an accident, a parent will be contacted at once.
 Please do not send children to school if they are not fit to attend lessons.

 If your child has an accident which results in them being in plaster, needing to use crutches or in a wheelchair, you should contact the Raising Achievement Leader before the child returns.
-The RAL will work with the Student Services and advise you if it is appropriate for your child to return to school and will arrange the appropriate procedures for your child to be able to move around the school in a safe manner on his/her return.
+The RAL will work with the First Aid Room and advise you if it is appropriate for your child to return to school and will arrange the appropriate procedures for your child to be able to move around the school in a safe manner on his/her return.

 Medical visits and dental appointments should usually be made out of school hours.
 If an appointment during school hours is unavoidable, then the student should attend school before/after such visits.
 If the student does not return, an absence note is needed.
 A student who has to leave school for such a visit must show an appointment card or a parental note to the Tutor for signing.
-The child must report to the Student Services (to sign out) with the signed note or card before leaving school, and on returning report back to the Student Services (to sign back in).
+The child must report to Reception (to sign out) with the signed note or card before leaving school, and on returning report back to Reception (to sign back in).

 Medication during the day

-If a student needs to take medication during the school day, the medicine//tablets must be taken to the Student Services with a letter from you, explaining what it is, the dosage and the frequency.
-The Student Services will keep the medicine/tablets and will supervise its administration.
-Students requiring an inhaler should carry one with them and can also leave a named spare inhaler with Student Services.
-The school does NOT dispense Aspirin or Paracetamol without written or verbal parental consent.
+If a student needs to take medication during the school day, the medicine//tablets must be taken to the First Aid Room with a letter from you, explaining what it is, the dosage and the frequency.
+The First Aider will keep the medicine/tablets and will supervise its administration.
+Students requiring an inhaler should carry one with them and can also leave a named spare inhaler with the First Aider.
+The school does NOT dispense Paracetamol without written or verbal parental consent.
 Plasters or tissues are not given out, except as a result of an incident occuring during the school day.
-In no circumstances will staff administer prescribed medication on their own initiative without the written or verbal consent of parents.
+In no circumstances will staff administer prescribed medication on their own initiative without the written or verbal consent of

 Students who become unwell during the day